-- We go from alligators to cafeteria menus to tracking chips in
+- Guided Lesson - We go from alligators to cafeteria menus to tracking chips in this one.

-- This one took a long time to write.
-It will also take a long time
+- Practice Worksheet - This one took a long time to write.
+It will also take a long time to complete.

 - Matching Worksheet - Match the problems to the numbers present.

 - Answer Keys - These are for all the unlocked materials above.

 Students that see this for the first time always say things like, "That is how National Geographic does it!"

 - Homework 1 - Troy has to complete a research project on the African Elephant population in Africa.
 He is trying to estimate the size and population of African Elephants.
 He randomly catches 25 African Elephants and tags them.
 He releases the elephants into the jungle.
 A few days later, he observed 100 African Elephants, 15 of which were tagged.

 - Homework 2 - The School Health Department wants to open a cafeteria in the school.
 So they collected data from two random samples of 100 students regarding student s lunch preference?
 Make at least two inferences based on the results.